Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": Introduction

-One of the motivations for the results of this sort is that they reduce the study of various properties of $M$ to the study of "more simple motives" (i.e., of motives of varieties of smaller dimensions); cf. Theorem 1 of \cite{blosri} and \S3.1.2 of \cite{voibook}.
+One of the motivations for the results of this sort is that they reduce the study of various properties of $O$ to the study of "more simple motives" (i.e., of motives of varieties of smaller dimensions); cf. Theorem 1 of \cite{blosri} and \S3.1.2 of \cite{voibook}.
 Certainly, these statements have nice (and natural) cohomological consequences; cf. Proposition 6.4 of \cite{paranconn}.
+In particular, if a motif $O$ is $r$-effective then its cohomology is also $r$-effective in a certain sense (cf. Remark \ref{rdetect}(\ref{ideg}) and the proof of Proposition \ref{pesn}(1) below).

-The goal of the current paper is to generalize (in various forms) the aforementioned decomposition of the diagonal statements to objects of the $R$-linear Voevodsky's (effective geometric) motivic category $\dmger$; here $R$ is an arbitrary coefficient ring that we (only) assume to contain $1/p$ if the characteristic of the base field $k$ is $p>0$.
-Recall that the category $\chower$ of ($R$-linear) effective Chow motives naturally embeds into $\dmger$, whereas the "most important" extensions of the functors $\chowgr_j$ to $\dmger$ are the {\it motivic homology} functors corepresented by $\lmb^{\otimes j}$ (for $j$ being a non-negative integer).
-Yet one can easily check that these homology theories cannot be used to formulate the generalizations in question.
-So in the current paper we describe completely new {\it Chow-weight homology} theories whose properties are completely satisfactory for our purposes.
-These theories are closely related to motivic homology ones; still they are a little easier to compute.
+In the current paper we establish a collection of generalizations of the aforementioned decomposition of the diagonal statements to objects of Voevodsky's category $\dmger$ of $R$-linear effective geometric motives (here we assume the characteristic of the base field to be invertible in the coefficient ring $R$ whenever it is positive); in particular, we consider motives with compact support of arbitrary varieties (that correspond to cohomology with compact support).
+Our result enable the calculation of four important invariants of motives: their effectivity, connectivity, weights, and dimensions.